google/clasp/README.md

 ### `scriptId` (required)

-Specifies the id of the Google Script project that clasp will target.
-It is the part located inbetween `/d/` and `/edit` in your project's URL: `https://script.google.com/d/<SCRIPT_ID>/edit`.
+Specifies the id of the Google Script that clasp will target.
+It is the part located inbetween `/d/` and `/edit` in your script's URL: `https://script.google.com/d/<SCRIPT_ID>/edit`.

 ### `rootDir` (optional)

 Specifies the **local** directory in which clasp will store your project files.
 If not specified, clasp will default to the current directory.

+### `projectId` (optional)

+Specifies the id of the Google Script project that clasp will target.

+1. Run `clasp open`.
+1. Click `Resources > Cloud Platform project...`.
+1. Specify the project ID `project-id-xxxxxxxxxxxxxxxxxxx`.

+Now you can run `clasp logs` for this project.

 ### `fileExtension` (optional)